Certora/Documentation/docs/prover/approx/hashing.md

 Whichever distinct values we chose for `x` and `y` in the example below, on the real Keccak function one rule would be violated and one rule would not.
-In the modeling of the Certora Prover, both rules are violated, since the prover is allowed to "invent" a hash function for each rule and will choose one that violates the property whenever there is such a function (as long as that function fulfills the "injectivity with large gaps" property).
+In the modeling of the Certora Prover, both rules are violated, since the Prover is allowed to "invent" a hash function for each rule and will choose one that violates the property whenever there is such a function (as long as that function fulfills the "injectivity with large gaps" property).